ifilipechau/ifilipechau/README.md

 ## 🎯 Next Steps

-I'm not yet a senior engineer—but I work every day to earn that title.
+I'm actively seeking opportunities to grow into a **senior engineering role** where I can leverage my skills in:

-- Exploring cloud, AI and Machine learning
+- Data center operations and design
-- Building useful tools
+- Access control and security systems
-- Writing and sharing my knowledge
+- Cloud computing and AI integration
-- Collaborating on meaningful engineering challenges
+- Project management and team leadership

 If you're working on something exciting or hiring, feel free to reach out!